Natasa - Graduate profile

 What qualifications do you have?

-How have you used your qualifications/experience during your time in DFAT?
+Have you used your qualifications/experience during your time in the department?

 Do you speak another language?